Understanding Lyme Disease -- Diagnosis and Treatment

-The treatment of choice for early-stage Lyme disease is a 21-day course of oral antibiotics, usually doxycycline or amoxicillin, which usually kills the bacteria and prevents later symptoms.
+The typical treatment for early-stage Lyme disease is a 21-day course of oral antibiotics, usually doxycycline or amoxicillin, which usually kills the bacteria and prevents later symptoms.
+Shorter courses of treatment may also be effective.
 People treated early in the infection usually recover rapidly and completely.

 Even if not diagnosed in the early stages, Lyme disease can still be successfully treated with antibiotics.
-In some cases, the disease doesn't seem to fully respond to antibiotics; if not, help should be sought at a specialized Lyme disease clinic.
+In some cases, the disease doesn't seem to fully respond to antibiotics; if it doesn't, help should be sought at a specialized Lyme disease clinic.

-In some cases, antibiotics have been prescribed for people who have only vague symptoms or fear they may have had a tick bite.
-Some people who have a lot of anxiety and worry after a tick bite may be given antibiotics to try to prevent Lyme disease.
-However, antibiotics to prevent Lyme disease should only be given when the tick has been attached for at least 36 hours and the person has been in a region where there is a high risk of contracting Lyme disease.
+Some people may be given antibiotics to try to prevent Lyme disease.
+Antibiotics to prevent Lyme disease should only be given when the tick has been attached for at least 36 hours and the person has been in a region where there is a high risk of contracting Lyme disease.